What you'll need

 Mobile Device Management (MDM)

 The mobile app provides a simple, lightweight way for users to view, create, edit and collaborate on pages.
-Complex interactions, including those provided by add-ons, such as blueprints, calendars, workflows will not be available in the app.
-Some third party macros may be available, depending on whether the add-on supports rendering these macros on mobile.
+Complex interactions, including those provided by Marketplace apps, such as blueprints, calendars, workflows will not be available in the app.
+Some third party macros may be available, depending on whether the third-party app supports rendering these macros on mobile.

 In order to provide push notifications to users' devices, we have developed a cloud-based notification service.
 This service is developed and maintained by Atlassian, and is hosted on our AWS infrastructure (AWS SNS).
 See Push notifications service below for more information.